adityasasidhar/adityasasidhar/README.md

 - 🔭 I’m currently working on a Cybersecurity-based project
 - 🌱 I’m currently learning JavaScript
-- 💬 We can always have a long chat about Fighter jets, food, coding, and project building
+- 💬 We can always have a long chat about Fighter jets, food, coding, and building projects
 - 😄 Pronouns: He/Him

 ---